Revolut: Transition to a licensed bank (2022–2023)

-UK Banking Licence and Global Expansion (2024–2025)
+UK banking licence and global expansion (2024–2026)

-By August 2024, the company had doubled its headcount over the past two years, employing over 8,000 people in more than 25 countries.
-Revolut was also granted a British banking licence the following month, though with restrictions via the standard "mobilization" stage.
+Revolut was also granted a British banking licence the following month, though with restrictions via the standard "mobilisation" stage.
 By the end of 2024, Revolut reported having 50 million registered users globally.

 In April 2025, Revolut obtained the Prepaid Payment Instruments (PPIs) licence from the Reserve Bank of India (RBI), to offer payment solutions including pre-paid cards.

 In May 2025, Revolut announced that it plans to invest $1.1 billion over the next three years to expand in France and made Paris its Western European headquarters, at the Choose France summit.

 In June 2025, Revolut announced its plans to acquire Cetelem Argentina, an Argentina-based lender, from BNP Paribas.
 Terms were not disclosed.
 The same month, Béatrice Cossa-Dumurgier (a former board member of Société Générale and executive at BNP Paribas) was appointed CEO of Revolut's Western Europe headquarters, based in Paris.
-In september 2025, it named former Société Générale CEO Frédéric Oudéa as Chairman of its Western Europe hub.
+In September 2025, it named former Société Générale CEO Frédéric Oudéa as Chairman of its Western Europe hub.

-In 2025, Revolut entered discussions with the Bank of Israel to obtain a "lean bank" licence.

-In September 2025, Revolut secured in-principle approval for payments licence from the UAE.